 The Library on-site collection is open to the Gratz community, students, and interested scholars.
 Visiting researchers should call ahead and make an appointment with the Librarian to access our Special Collections or for specific in-depth work.
 All guests must sign in at the College front desk.
 The Library offers one (1) public access computer and free wi-fi.
 We recommend that you bring your own device.

-Borrowing items that circulate is free of charge and is limited to ten (10) concurrent items, generally for a period of four (4) weeks.
+Borrowing items that circulate is free of charge and is limited to ten (10) concurrent items, generally for a period of four (4) weeks for community members and one (1) semester for students and faculty.
 Materials may be renewed unless it has been requested by another patron.
 Overdue fines will be charged on materials returned past the stated due date.
-All graduate students and faculty may borrow items for up to 4 months.
+Fine is 10 cents per day.

 Online subscription database access is for currently enrolled students and faculty only with a LITS provided login.
 Students have access to their Gratz Library login for the duration of their time at Gratz until graduation.

 Gratz College is a member of the Tri-State College Library Cooperative (TCLC).
 This provides an opportunity for those in the Gratz College community to utilize other college libraries in the region.
 Borrowing privileges are among the benefits; access to eBooks, eJournals and databases are not included.
 As a member of TCLC, Gratz College faculty and students have access to the libraries that are members of this group.
 Here is the member directory.

 The Gratz College Holocaust Oral History Archive is open on Tuesdays from 1pm to 5pm, by appointment: 215-635-7300 x13